SpindlySpider/UoP-AI-CW/README.md

 ## Future Improvements

-1. Introduce **weighted joint importance** to emphasize load-bearing joints.
-2. Allow **multiple target gaits** to evolve more diverse movement styles.
-3. Replace fixed generation limits with **adaptive convergence detection**.
-4. Combine the Genetic Algorithm with **reinforcement learning** for enhanced adaptability.
+1. **Introduce Elitism**
+   Preserve the top-performing individuals in each generation to ensure that the best solutions are always carried forward.
+2. **Evolve Multiple Target Gaits**
+   Enable the evolution of diverse movement styles (e.g., running, jumping, crawling) rather than optimizing for a single gait.
+This promotes richer, more adaptable locomotion behaviors—such as a spider capable of both running and jumping.
+3. **Implement Adaptive Convergence Detection**
+   Replace fixed generation limits with a dynamic stopping criterion.
+The algorithm should automatically terminate when the population’s average fitness stabilizes (e.g., minimal improvement across several generations), preventing wasted computation and improving efficiency.

 ---